 - Report illegal dumping.

 - For more ideas on how to get involved, refer to the

 When we pollute our ditches and stormwater inlets with debris, chemicals and oils we are actually

 mixing these contaminants with stormwater and sending hazardous waste to our local streams, rivers, lakes and

 bays which are the same bodies of water we fish, swim and drink from.
 Our

-Stormwater Basics Poster is available for download
+Stormwater Basics Poster and

 and distribution.
 Feel free to make copies and "Spread the Word" about stormwater.
 Printed copies in several sizes

 and pamplets are also available at the Public Works office at the Nueces County Courthouse.
 Call us at 361-888-0490.

 - Don't Mess With Texas to report a litterer